figengungor/page_view_indicators/example/README.md

 # example

-An example using CirclePageIndicator from page_views_indicators package.
+An example using CirclePageIndicator and ArrowPageViewIndicator from page_views_indicators package.

 ## Example: